Are you an LLM? Read llms.txt for a summary of the docs, or llms-full.txt for the full context.

 Why Determinism Matters

 Azoth is deterministic: given the same input bytecode and the same seed value, it always produces exactly the same output.
-This might seem like a minor technical detail, but it's actually fundamental to Mirage's security model.
+This is central to Mirage's security model.

-Because Azoth is deterministic, anyone can verify a deployed contract:
+Because Azoth is deterministic, the user and anyone they share the seed with can verify a deployed contract:

 1. Take the original escrow contract source code (which is public)